AndroidCrypto/ESP32_C6_Zigbee_Coordinator/README.md

 - **Setup a reporting in an ESP32-C6 as Zigbee Coordinator for a Thermostat**: https://medium.com/@androidcrypto/a-zsetup-a-reporting-in-an-esp32-c6-as-zigbee-coordinator-for-a-thermostat-2560b27bfd27
 - **How to control multiple Zigbee thermometers with an ESP32-C6 Coordinator**: https://medium.com/@androidcrypto/how-to-control-multiple-zigbee-thermometers-with-an-esp32-c6-coordinator-7b0fb27a96c8
 - **How to use an ESP32-C6 as a Zigbee Coordinator for a Button**: https://medium.com/@androidcrypto/how-to-use-an-esp32-c6-as-a-zigbee-coordinator-for-a-button-c2e2a767b7bb
-- **Upgrade your ESP32-C6 Zigbee devices and use them as a Zigbee router as well**: soon
+- **Upgrade your ESP32-C6 Zigbee devices and use them as a Zigbee router as well**: https://medium.com/@androidcrypto/upgrade-your-esp32-c6-zigbee-devices-and-use-them-as-a-zigbee-router-as-well-467d4d8e377c
 - **How to connect an ESP32-C6 Zigbee Coordinator to a smart plug socket and read the current wattage (part 1)**: soon
 - **How to connect an ESP32-C6 Zigbee Coordinator to a smart plug socket and read the current wattage (part 2)**: soon